Conditional Order

 Test Conditions: Carefully test conditions before deployment.

-Monitor Keepers: Ensure keepers executing reliably.
+Monitor Keepers: Ensure keepers execute reliably.

 Redundancy: Use multiple keeper networks for reliability.